Joan Ure: Drama

+Poetry

-Death by suicide was one of her themes, summed up in the poem, In Memoriam 1971, published in Scottish International.
+Death by suicide is one of the themes of her writing.
+Her poem, "In Memoriam", published in Scottish International in 1971, deals with the death of her sister Joan.

 Her poem Signal at Red, written 1964, is addressed to her correspondent, John Cairns, and alludes to Ian Hamilton Finlay, with whom she had put on plays at the Falcon Theatre in 1962, hers being Punctuated Rhythms.
 He is also the disappointing lover referred to in her short story, Midsummer's Eve, published in Words 6 in 1978.
-She claims he was almost the death of her, though she doesn't specify how & there's nothing in the correspondence, 1963–1971, to suggest she ever proposed leaving her husband for him.
+She claims he was almost the death of her, though she doesn't specify how and there is nothing in her correspondence, 1963–1971, to suggest that she ever contemplated leaving her husband for him.

-Another poem, "In Memoriam" 1971, deals with another of her themes, death, by suicide, primarily incited by that of her sister, Joan's.